marchingon12/marchingon12/README.md

 Hi, I'm a German bachelor student learning computer science in Germany.
 I first learned programming from other people online, exploring the vast majority of Android Custom ROMs, creating basic Android applications and joining the open-source community.

+## Interests:

+- **🖥 Anime forever!**: I love watching anime.
+My fouvourites are: Demon Slayer, Plastic Memories, A Whisker Away, Blue Exorcist, Fire Force, Re:Zero, Ajin - Demi-Human, SAO...
+- **📚 Reading manga**: I started reading manga when I was 6.
+The very first one I read was Dragon Ball.
+Ever since then I couldn't stop reading and discover new ones!
+- **📖 Books**: Most of my reading genres are Fantasy, Mystery, Thriller, Romance.
+- **🚴‍♂️ Biking**: Apart from all that, I ride a bike that's meant for mountain-biking but I use it everywhere.
+- **👨‍🍳 Cooking & baking**: I might not be great at it, but it's fun!

 ## 🧑‍💻 Programming Languages:

 - **Languages learnt**: C, Java, SQLite, Markdown